johnsonsu/react-native-sound-player/README.md

 ### resume()

 Resume from pause and continue playing the same file.
+This function is the same as `play()`

 ### stop()